Community-Acquired Pneumonia, Child

 -

-Contact a health care provider if your child develops new symptoms or has symptoms that do not get better after 3 days of treatment, or as told by the health care provider.
+Contact a health care provider if your child develops new symptoms or has symptoms that do not get better after 3 days of treatment, or as told by your child's health care provider.

 This information is not intended to replace advice given to you by your health care provider.
 Make sure you discuss any questions you have with your health care provider.